 Professor, Dept. of Human & Organizational Development

-Marybeth (Beth) Shinn studies how to prevent and end homelessness and create opportunities for groups that face social exclusion.
-Her largest current project is a 12-site experiment comparing the success of different strategies to house families experiencing homelessness.
-With colleagues from Abt Associates she is following 2,300 families for three years to understand how the strategies affect housing stability, self-sufficiency, family preservation, and adult and child well-being.
-Beth and students also analyzed qualitative interviews with 80 of the families across four sites to understand families’ experiences in the homeless service system, how they make housing decisions, and why so many parents become separated from their children.
+Research: Marybeth (Beth) Shinn studies how to prevent and end homelessness and create opportunities for groups that face social exclusion.
+She seeks to use research to shape social policy.
+The 12-site Family Options study she conducted with colleagues at Abt Associates and Vanderbilt shows that offering long-term rental subsidies to families in homeless shelters not only ends homelessness for most but has radiating benefits for parents and children and reduces problems like substance abuse, domestic violence, and psychological distress that can sometimes cause homelessness.
+Qualitative interviews with 80 of the families across four sites helped to understand families’ experiences in the homeless service system, how they make housing decisions, and why so many parents become separated from their children.

-Past collaborations with community organizations and research institutes include an experimental study of the Pathways Housing First intervention with adults who experience both chronic homelessness and serious mental illness, a survey of older adults in poverty to understand why some become homeless, an evaluation of New York City's street count, and an experiment to determine whether rapid re-housing with transitional services fostered positive outcomes for children who were homeless with their families.
+Past collaborations with community organizations and research institutes include an experimental study of the Pathways Housing First intervention with adults who experience both chronic homelessness and serious mental illness, a survey of older adults in poverty to understand why some become homeless, an evaluation of New York City's street count, and an experiment to determine whether a Family Critical Time intervention with rapid housing placements and transitional services fostered positive outcomes for children who were homeless with their families.

 More broadly, Beth is interested in how social policies and settings influence inclusion and foster capabilities – or people’s freedoms to do and be for disenfranchised groups.
 She is collaborating with colleagues in Portugal on a study of fostering capabilities for adults with serious mental illnesses.
 Because understanding and changing the characteristics of settings requires measuring them, she is also examines techniques for ecological assessment.